-The Marsh was previously served by a daughter church, St George's.
+The part of the parish known as The Marsh, one of the economically deprived areas of the parish, was previously served by a daughter church, St George's.
 This church, in an increasingly deteriorating condition, was closed some years ago.
 Some former members of St George's became regular worshippers at the Priory but since the closure of St George's, the Priory presence on the Marsh has been minimal.
-Nevertheless, the

-Priory but since the closure of St George's, the Priory presence on the Marsh has been minimal.
 Nevertheless, the Priory is host to many well attended baptisms, weddings and funerals from the area, which provide valuable opportunities for evangelism and discipleship.

 The Priory community is inclusive and aims to offer a welcome to all irrespective of age, disability, ethnicity, gender, gender identity, or sexuality.
 There is a faithful and able core congregation supported by a number of retired clergy, licensed lay ministers and employees.
-The vicar has recently formed a new ministry team consisting of 3 Licensed Lay Ministers (LLMs), a community worker and a curate.
+The vicar has recently formed a new ministry team consisting of 3 LLMs, a community worker and a curate.
 It is hoped that a larger pastoral care team will be formed in the Autumn.

-There is currently one churchwarden with two assistant wardens, who enjoy the support of a 20 strong PCC and between them participate in most of the church's activities and committees.
+There is currently two churchwardens and one assistant warden, who enjoy the support of a 20 strong PCC and between them participate in most of the church's activities and committees.
 Active PCC groups are engaged with prayer and spiritual growth, fabric repair and maintenance, resources, environmental issues, and world & community issues.
 There are many other groups active within the congregation that meet for different purposes such as bible study, spirituality and prayer, social interaction, supporting the homeless and promoting community cohesion.